Kardashev scale: Towards type I

 According to Philip T. Metzger, humanity has reached Type I, but faces an energy challenge.
 In his 2011 paper Nature's Way of Making Audacious Space Projects Viable, he states that the Earth's non-renewable energy sources are nearly exhausted; natural gas will be depleted by 2020–2030, coal by 2035, uranium by 2056, while oil production peaked in 2006–2008.
 Nuclear energy cannot fully meet the world's energy needs (it represented only 6% in 2011).
 In addition, renewable energy cannot meet the growing demand for energy.
 Most of the minerals used by humans are in danger of becoming scarce; 11 minerals are already classified as having passed their peak production.
 For Metzger, humanity must therefore undertake a "100-year project" aimed at building a spacecraft ("100 Year Starship") capable of accessing the vast energy resources of the Solar System.
 For Metzger, it is even probable that if extraterrestrials coveted the energy resources of our Solar System, they would not look for them on Earth, but on the various asteroids and planetoids.
-Robotics is the only way to access so many dispersed resources, and humanity should embark on a second long-term project, which Metzger calls the "robotsphere", that would begin with the energetic exploitation of the Moon (estimated at 2.3 × 10^{13} J/year).
+Robotics is the only way to access so many dispersed resources, and humanity should embark on a second long-term project, which Metzger calls the "robotsphere", that would begin with the energetic exploitation of the Moon (estimated at 2.3e12 year).
 This first step would make it possible to reach Type II in 53 years.
 Then the robotsphere (self-replicating and self-learning automated probes) would extend to the rest of the Solar System.
 Current advances in artificial intelligence suggest that the foundations of a robotsphere could be reached early in the next century, beginning in 2100.
 Metzger sees eight benefits for humanity in building the 100 Year Starship, including zero launch costs because the spacecraft will be built in space by robots that can do so with little human assistance (drastically reducing manufacturing costs), the creation of a Solar System-wide economy, and the use of resources from celestial objects and possibly terraforming them.

 Towards type II

-Viorel Badescu and Richard Cathcart have studied the possibility that a Type II civilization could use a 450 million kilometer device to direct solar radiation and thus be able to impart a kinetic motion to its star that deviates it from its usual trajectory by about 35 to 40 parsecs, allowing it, among other things, to capture its energy and navigate the galaxy.
+Viorel Badescu and Richard Cathcart have studied the possibility that a Type II civilization could use a 450 million kilometer device to direct solar radiation and thus be able to impart a kinetic motion to its star that deviates it from its usual trajectory by about 35±to parsecs, allowing it, among other things, to capture its energy and navigate the galaxy.

 For Claude Semay, "a Type II civilization could be detected at great distances (by what is called "astro-technical leakage"), provided that it is not located in a region of the galaxy that is too distant from us, or that it does not occupy a location that is obscured from us by clouds of gas or dust".